QuentinAndre/Website/content/post/clean-analyze-distbuilder-data-r/index.md

 Good!
 The raw allocation strings have now been converted to the actual distribution provided by participants.

-However, the data is in a nice shape: the data for each participant is stored as a list of number in a single column.
+However, the data is not in a nice shape: the data for each participant is stored as a list of number in a single column.
 Ideally, we’d like a format that we can use to do analysis and graphs.

 ### B. Pivoting the distributions in long form